mscwilson/curriculum-vitae/README.md

 * **Communication** As a scientist I regularly presented my work within the department, as well as at poster sessions at conferences.
 During Makers, daily remote pair programming allowed me to level up my ability to explain my thoughts and help others grasp new concepts.
 I've been told I'm a great teacher and leader.

 * **Determination** I don't give up easily.
-I'm happy to keep working on bugs and difficult new tasks.
+I'm happy to keep working on bugs and difficult tasks.
 My postdoc role was extremely technically challenging and took several years to start providing results.

 * **Creativity** In the laboratory, I needed to be creative to design experiments and to make sense of my findings.
-When programming, creativity allows me to write "[clean and elegant](2021-03-22-Yellow%20Farfetchd%2026-feedback.pdf)" code.
+When programming, creativity allows me to write (according to a reviewer) "[clean and elegant](2021-03-22-Yellow%20Farfetchd%2026-feedback.pdf)" code.
 In my own time, I love to draw and make things, whether out of fabric, wood, or code.

 ## Experience